You have a primary care provider, right? Congratulations, you’re on the road to better health.

 We can connect you with a PCP.
 Call Customer Service at 1-866-508-7140 (TTY 711).
 We can also help you if you’re looking to change PCPs.

-Go to medicarebluekc.com/find-a-doctor, then search for Providers by Name or Specialty.
+Go to medicarebluekc.com/find-care, then search for Providers by Name or Specialty.

 Sources: jamanetwork.com, National Institute on Aging